Vamsi735/assignment2-Bhogireddy/README.md

 ---

-# Directions from Kansas City to Seatle.
+# Directions from Kansas City to Seattle.
 1. Book a cab from Maryville to Kansas airport.
 2. Finish the check-in through online.
     1.Take the Boarding pass.